sketch-hq/SketchAPI/README.md

 SKETCH_PATH=/path/to/sketch.app npm run test
 ```

-If you want to run the tests with a the xcode build version of Sketch, you can use
+If you want to run the tests with a the current regular version of Sketch, you can use

 ```
-npm run testx
+npm run test:no-variant
-npm run testx:watch
+npm run test:no-variant:watch
 ```